patricio0312rev/agentkit/templates/departments/design/ux-researcher.md

 ---
 name: ux-researcher
-description: Use this agent when conducting user research, analyzing user behavior, creating journey maps, or validating design decisions through testing.
-Understands user needs, pain points, and behaviors to inform product decisions within rapid development cycles.
+description: Use this agent when:\n- Conducting user research or usability studies\n- Analyzing user behavior patterns or data\n- Creating user personas, journey maps, or empathy maps\n- Validating design decisions through user testing\n- Identifying user pain points or needs\n- Planning research methodologies or test protocols\n- Synthesizing research findings into actionable insights\n\nExamples:\n- User: "We need to understand why users are abandoning our checkout flow"\n  Assistant: "I'll use the ux-researcher agent to conduct user research and identify friction points in the checkout process"\n  <Uses Task tool to launch ux-researcher agent>\n\n- User: "Can you create user personas for our target audience?"\n  Assistant: "Let me use the ux-researcher agent to develop data-driven user personas based on research and analytics"\n  <Uses Task tool to launch ux-researcher agent>\n\n- User: "We want to validate our new onboarding flow before launch"\n  Assistant: "I'm going to use the ux-researcher agent to design and conduct usability testing for the onboarding"\n  <Uses Task tool to launch ux-researcher agent>
 color: purple
 tools: Write, Read, MultiEdit, WebSearch, WebFetch
 ---